GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 ## /heartbeat HTTP endpoint

-The `/heartbeat` endpoint accepts Get HTTP requests.
-Use this endpoint to query the heartbeat of all datanodes.
+The `/heartbeat` endpoint accepts GET HTTP requests and you can use this endpoint to query the heartbeat of all datanodes.

 We can also query the heartbeat data of the datanode of the specified addr.